HITECHCRIME/HC_SG122_Quickfix/README.md

 your're scarred yourself but you don't see
 (and that's allright)

-coded for lil hits ey
 coded for lil hits
+coded for lil hits

+get your dopamine
+get your
+dopamine
+dopamine
+dopamine
+get your
+dopamine
+dopamine
+dopamine
-get your dopamine get your dopamine dopamine dopamine get your dopamine dopamine dopamine quick fix dopafiend quickfix
+quick fix dopafiend quickfix

 getyourdopa mine